Can something as simple as having desk photos at work influence a company’s performance?

 Photographs represent a good target for these kinds of interventions, seeing as about 70% of workers already display photos in their workspace.
 Past research has found, for example, that photographs of children increase prosocial behavior, and can lead to increased generosity.

-But can family photos also reduce workplace fraud?
+But can desk photos of family members also reduce workplace fraud?

 A team of researchers at several U.S. universities decided to find out, and conducted four experiments.
 Their resulting paper, “Show me the family: How photos of meaningful relationships reduce unethical behavior at work,” has now been published in the journal Organizational Behavior and Human Decision Processes.